OWASP/SecureTea-Project/README.md

 ===========

 To alert the user via variuos communication mechanism, whenever The Computer / Server had been accessed by someone / attacker.
-And also it can be used to monitor your system & SecureTea firewall.
+And also it can be used to monitor your system & SecureTea firewall as Defense.

 Procedure Installation: